 Daniel Lacalle (Madrid, 1967).
 PhD in Economics, professor of Global Economy and Finances, he is also an investment fund manager.
 Daniel is Member of the Advisory Board at the Rafael del Pino Foundation and the HAC Business School as well as President of the Mises Hispano Institute.
-Furthermore, he is Commissioner of the Community of Madrid in London.
 He is one of the Top 20 most influential economists in the world under Richtopia’s ranking (2016).

 Daniel Lacalle is a professor at IE Business School, Instituto de Estudios Bursátiles (IEB) and the UNED.
 He has also taught at the London School of Economics, Escuela AFI, and in the Masters MEMFI at the UNED.
 PhD in Economics and Degree in Economics and Business Sciences, he holds the title of Certified International Investment Analyst (CIIA), Masters in Economic Research (UCV) and postgraduate studies by IESE (Universidad de Navarra).

 His career in portfolio and investment management started in Citadel in the United States and continued in London (at Ecofin Limited and PIMCO) working in equities, fixed income, venture capital and commodities.
 He has been voted for five consecutive years in the Top 3 of the best managers of Excel Survey, the ranking of Thomson Reuters, on the categories of General Strategy, Petroleum and Electrical.
 Before his career as manager, he worked as financial analyst at ABN Amro (today RBS), and he had different responsibilities at Repsol and Enagas, where he received the award for the best IPO (IR Awards 2002).